How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 A GPS-enabled app informs users about their location, nearby objects, or the best route to a destination.

-For example, the Fastmall app offers shoppers an interactive map with stores, restrooms, restaurants, and parking spaces.
+For example, the Fastmall app offers an interactive map integration for shoppers within stores, restrooms, restaurants, and parking spaces.
 The location service even helps users find a baby stroller with just a few taps.

 - Social interaction component